rubycocos/rubycocos.github.io/02-stefan-haslinger-octopod.md

-Welcome to the Static Times Q&A series.
+Welcome to the Q&A series.

 Today let's welcome Stefan Haslinger - a freelancer and podcaster from Vienna (in Austria, Central Europe) and author of Octopod - a free jekyll static (web)site builder extension